Auto Injury, Concussion & Chiropractic

 Chiropractic Can Speed Concussion Recovery

-Along with neck injuries, a common condition associated with auto injury are concussions.
+Concussion is a common condition associated with auto injury as well as neck injury.
 Contrary to popular thought, you do not have to hit your head to suffer a concussion.
 In an auto collision, the rapid jerking of the head forward and back can be enough force to change the shape of the brain by stretching, compressing or a sheering the brain tissue.
 This causes damage to the nerve cells (neurons) and starts a complex chemical reaction with inflammation of the nerve cells, disrupting the normal function of the brain, producing the typical symptoms of a concussion.

 According to the CDC, the common signs and symptoms of concussion can be divided into four categories (1)